kkrajczar/DSGeneric/Clustering_mixed_data.md

 - Converting categorical attributes to binary values, and then doing k-means as if these were numeric values.
 Earlier method, see [Ralambondrainy](https://www.sciencedirect.com/science/article/abs/pii/016786559500075R).

-### Introduction

-The sample space for categorical data is discrete, and doesn't have a natural origin.
-A Euclidean distance function on such a space isn't really meaningful.

 ### k-means vs k-medians vs k-modes vs k-prototyping